-But the fact is, no matter your discomfort, it is a necessity, IF under balanced control with proper consideration of longer-term and wider-reaching implications.
+But the fact is, no matter your discomfort, some of this is a necessity, IF under balanced control with proper consideration of longer-term and wider-reaching implications.

 Hobbling the free flow of data in a poorly thought out or imbalanced way can create barriers to entry for new organisations and dangerously limit individual rights.
-The data the big hitters have isn’t going to get deleted any time soon.
-The playing field isn’t level and it can’t be until another more privacy protected and personally protective generation make their way online.
+The data held by big hitters have isn’t going to get deleted any time soon.
+The playing field isn’t level and it can’t be levelled until another more privacy protected and personally protective generation are given means to assert their rights.

 In the mean time we still need to enable fair competition, activism, education, social interaction, dissemination of heath and welfare information, and ongoing equal access to the incredible stores of collective online knowledge.
 Fabulous things, necessary things, life-saving things that we can struggle to see and hear over the deafening and algorithmically prioritised noise created by hyper wealthy social and political influencers, plus all the other giant retailers, commodity rich players, and their social media friends.
 The sponsored version of their truth tailored to suit a virtual impression of us.

 If we don’t get it right that data oligopoly will continues to bleed, as it has done in recent years, into the rest of the market and other aspects of our lives.
 Risking a self-fulfilling and insoluble imbalance.
 A largely unregulatable symbiosis of ‘too big to fail’ individuals and organisations.